 Why Does DMARC Matter?

-While educating end users about email fraud is critical, it cannot be your organization’s first line of defense.
+While educating end users about email fraud defense is critical, it cannot be your organization’s first line of defense.
 According to Verizon, 30 percent of recipients open phishing messages and 12 percent click on attachments.
 DMARC removes the guesswork for employees and customers, nullifying an entire class of phishing messages.

 Want to learn how to implement DMARC at your organization?
 Download our Email Authentication Kit here.